Beach Holiday Park

 of Wairoa.....
 2.5 hours north of Napier.......

-to view.
-We have security gates on the camp please go to upgrade page for details.Make sure you have a $20.00 cash deposit for the key card.
+Security gates on the camp have been fitted please go to upgrade page for details.Make sure you have a $20.00 cash bond for the CARD READER.

 The camping ground and motels were born of a vision of Les Fulton's in 1961.Thanks to Les and Shirley many people have experienced the Magic of Mahia over the years.